AmerJod/web_service/README.rst

         - Tableful Spider

-    - ``web service``: it is the web api, I build as package that uses uWSGI web server.
+    - ``web service``: it is the web api (https://github.com/AmerJod/web_spiders), I build as package that uses uWSGI web server.